Texas Longhorns: Texas A&M Aggies

 With Texas A&M's move to the Southeastern Conference, the Lone Star Showdown's final game was played on November 24, 2011, at Kyle Field.
 The Longhorns won, 27–25, on a last-second field goal.
 The 2011 game marked the end of a 118-year Thanksgiving Day tradition.
 With the Longhorns set to join the Southeastern Conference no later than July 1, 2024, the rivalry will resume as a conference game.

 Texas Tech Red Raiders

 The Longhorns and Red Raiders football teams compete annually for a traveling trophy called the Chancellor's Spurs.
-The exchange began in 1996, and the Longhorns lead the football series, 48–15.
+The exchange began in 1996, and the Longhorns lead the football series, 55–18.

 Rice Owls

-A long-standing more historic rivalry with the Rice Owls that has been largely dominated by Texas since their days in the Southwest Conference is still played almost annually, with Texas winning the latest matchup (2019 contest) 48–13.
-The Rice Owls last victory in the rivalry came in 1994 when they beat Texas, 19–17, at Rice Stadium on ESPN and the Owls went on to win the Southwest Conference that year.
+A long-standing and historic rivalry with the Rice Owls, which has been largely dominated by Texas, has been played since 1914.
+The game is still played frequently, with Texas winning the latest matchup 37–10 (2023).
+The Owls most recent victory in the rivalry came in 1994 when they won 19–17 at Rice Stadium, they would also go on to win the Southwest Conference that year.
+There are currently no future games scheduled in the series.